 For packing, I love our Osprey Farpoint 40 backpacks that we’ve traveled the world with.
 It is perfect for carry-on only.

 Lastly, staying hydrated is key if you’re exploring Paris, especially in the summer when a heatwave may strike.
 I love this collapsible reusable water bottle that you can refill in many of the drinking fountains across Paris.

 5. How much to budget for a day in Paris.

 I have a whole post about budgeting for Paris, so I recommend checking that out to gauge the costs for a day in Paris.

 6. What if you have more time in Paris?

-If you have more time in Paris, I recommend checking out more of Paris’s neighborhoods and museums, plus maybe even going on a day trip (We loved the Loire Valley!).
+If you have more time in Paris, I recommend checking out more of Paris’s neighborhoods and parks, plus maybe even going on a day trip (We loved the Loire Valley!).
 I have a whole 4-day itinerary guide you can use if you plan to spend a few more days in Paris.